How Much to Plaster a Room?

 A professional plasterer may be expensive but will achieve the perfect smooth flat surface an amateur could only dream of!

 If you are serious about plastering you may want to think about going on a short plastering course just to pick up the basics.
-This will plenty of time for practice before attempting to plaster a wall in your home!
+This will offer plenty of time for practice before attempting to plaster a wall in your home!
 The key to good plastering is to divide and tackle walls and ceilings just one section at a time and to prepare the work areas well.

 Before starting the area should be clean and primed with a bonding agent if required.
 Screeds are needed to ensure that the plaster stays level, these wooden battens are nailed to the wall and removed after plastering.